 Methods

-ChatPPG integrates advanced computer vision (CV) technologies, large language models (LLMs), and domain-specific tools to provide real-time analysis and guidance in table tennis.
+ChatPPG integrates advanced CV technologies, LLMs, and domain-specific tools to provide real-time analysis and guidance in table tennis.
 The workflow is designed to process match videos, extract actionable insights, and deliver them to coaches and players in an interactive format.
-Figure 3 illustrates the overall architecture, which outlines the end-to-end process from data acquisition to professional analysis and user interaction.
+Fig. 4 illustrates the overall architecture, which outlines the end-to-end process from data acquisition to professional analysis and user interaction.